Dynamic Approximate Maximum Independent Set on Massive Graphs: Experiments

-{\bf Evaluate Scalability.} To study the scalability of the proposed algorithms, the number of update operations (denoted by \#Updates) is varied from 100,000 to 1,000,000 and from 1,000,000 to 10,000,000.
-Figure \ref{fig:scal-eff-l} and Figure \ref{fig:scal-eff-b} show the effect of \#Updates on the time efficiency over the graph soc-LiveJournal.
+{\bf Evaluate Scalability.} To study the scalability of the proposed algorithms, we first vary the number of update operations (denoted by \#Updates) from 100,000 to 1,000,000, and plot the performance of each algorithm in hollywood and soc-LiveJournal.
+Fig.~\ref{fig:scal-eff-l} and Fig.~\ref{fig:scal-eff-b} show the effect of \#Updates on the time efficiency.
 It is clear that the increasing rate of the response time is near linear to the amount of update operations.
-And, the improvement of {\it TwoSwap} and {\it OneSwap} in time efficiency is stable and significant (more than 2 times speedup).
-Figure \ref{fig:scal-gap-l} and Figure \ref{fig:scal-gap-b} show the effect of \#Updates on the gap and accuracy over the graph soc-LiveJournal.
+And, the improvement of {\it DyTwoSwap} and {\it DyOneSwap} in time efficiency is stable and significant, especially in hollywood.
+Fig.~\ref{fig:scal-gap-l} and Fig.~\ref{fig:scal-gap-b} show the effect of \#Updates on the gap and accuracy.
 As we can see, the performance of all algorithms degrades with the number of updates increases.
-However, our proposed methods have a lower decreasing rate than the competitors.
-As for the rise of the final stage in Figure \ref{fig:scal-gap-b}, it is because the graph is much simpler at that time.
+However, the proposed methods have a lower decreasing rate than the competitors.
+Then, we evaluate the effect of $k$ on the time efficiency and the accuracy.
+As shown in Fig.~\ref{fig:scal-k-eff} and Fig.~\ref{fig:scal-k-acc}, a larger $k$ means higher solution quality but also higher time consumption.
+Therefore, when setting $k$ for a real-world application, it mainly depends on the update frequency of the underlying graph.
+The higher the frequency, the smaller the recommended $k$.
+The accuracy is also well guaranteed even when $k = 1$.

-\underline{\it Power-Law Random Graphs.} We generate nine Power-Law Random (PLR) graphs by NetworkX with $10^6$ vertices by varying the growth exponent $\beta$ from $1.9$ to $2.7$.
-The results on PLR graphs are shown in Table \ref{tab:plr-gap} and Figure \ref{fig:plr-eff}.
-It is clear that our proposed methods {\it OneSwap} and {\it TwoSwap} outperforms the competitor {\it DGOneDIS} and {\it DGTwoDIS} significantly in terms of both gap and response time.
-The proposed methods are better than the competitor by a margin around 1.5\% when $\beta$ is small, which is a noticeable improvement.
-Moreover, both {\it DGOneDIS} and {\it DGTwoDIS} suffer from a high time consumption when $\beta$ is small, \ie, the number of edges is huge.
-One thing to be noticed is that, {\it DGOneDIS} and {\it DGTwoDIS} maintain an solution with the same size all the time.
-This is because the power-law random graph is easy to process, only the degree-one reduction will be applied to the vertices when constructing the dependency graph index.
+\underline{\it Power-Law Graphs.} We generate nine Power-Law Random (PLR) graphs using NetworkX\footnote{http://networkx.github.io/} with $10^6$ vertices by varying the growth exponent $\beta$ from $1.9$ to $2.7$.
+The results on these PLR graphs are shown in Fig. \ref{fig:plr}.
+It is easy to see that the proposed methods {\it DyOneSwap} and { \it DyTwoSwap} outperform the competitors { \it DGOneDIS} and {\it DGTwoDIS} significantly in terms of both gap (accuracy) and response time.
+The proposed methods are better than the competitors by a margin around 1.5\% when $\beta$ is small, which is a noticeable improvement.
+Moreover, both {\it DGOneDIS} and {\it DGTwoDIS} suffer from a high time consumption when $\beta$ is small, \ie, the number of edges in the graph is huge.
+One thing worth noting is that {\it DGOneDIS} and { \it DGTwoDIS} maintain a solution with the same size all the time.
+This is because the power-law graphs are easy to process, so only the degree-one reduction will be applied to the vertices when constructing the dependency graph index.